There’s an initial burst of excitement at the beginning, a huge dip in the middle, and another rise in energy towards the end.

 I realized that nobody would want the complete encyclopedia of music career and success principles, and even if they did, I wasn’t talking about my experience as much I was reiterating what other authors and speakers were teaching.

-In the fall of 2012, I finally sold my house.
+In the fall of 2012, I sold my house.
 Refinancing my loan bought me some time, but it was too little too late.
 There’s no way I would have been able to keep my house.

 Having moved out of my house and into a basement suite, I felt an immense sense of peace and relief.
 I was sharper and more clearheaded than I had ever been.

-Fleshing It Out
+Fleshing it Out

-Eventually, I got to the point where I thought that I had a pretty good manuscript, so I sent it off to my friend James Moore over at Independent Music Promotions.
+Eventually, I got to the point where I thought that I had a good manuscript, so I sent it off to my friend James Moore over at Independent Music Promotions.
 I wanted to see if he would be willing to write a foreword for me.

-James was happy to write a foreword, but he gave me some much needed feedback on my eBook.
+James was happy to write a foreword, but he gave me some much needed feedback on my book.
 He told me that the content was good, but that I should be offering more actionable advice.
 I should be talking about tools and resources that I liked.
 It hadn’t even occurred to me, and had I let my pride get in the way, I would have dismissed his feedback altogether.

 Somewhere in the midst of that, I read David Hooper’s Six-Figure Musician, which gave me the inspiration to use lists in my book (i.e. 15 Principles of Entrepreneurship).
 As result, I decided to end all primary chapters with either a list or a “how-to” section.

-To be perfectly honest though, this was a commitment I broke and re-made multiple times as I was getting the manuscript ready for editing.
+To be perfectly honest, though, this was a commitment I broke and re-made multiple times as I was getting the manuscript ready for editing.

 To get to that point as fast as I possibly could, I chose to write 1,000 words per day.
-By that time, I knew that I wanted every primary chapter to have 5,000 words or more, so I kept repeating 1,000 word days until I saw that every chapter was at the length I wanted it to be.
+By that time, I knew that I wanted every primary chapter to have 5,000 words or more, so I kept repeating 1,000-word days until I saw that every chapter was at the length I wanted it to be.

 Editing happened at various stages and was also done by multiple individuals including myself.
 I’m not the type of person to speed through the first draft and go back to edit it later.
 I tend to write, read, re-read, edit, and then repeat that entire process over and over.